scriban/scriban/doc/builtins.md

 # Builtins

-This document describes the various built-in functions available in from standard scriban template.
+This document describes the various built-in functions available in scriban.

 - [`array` functions](#array-functions)